Krikozyabra/uart_test/README.md

-# This is test the rs232 in duplex mode
+# This is test the uart in duplex mode

 MTUs: stm32f103c8t6 and esp32

+IDE:
-IDE: Keil
+1) Keil for stm32
+2) VSCode + esp-idf 5.5.2 for esp32

 Langs: C99/C++17